haltu/muuri/README.md

 ### remove

-Triggered when `grid.remove()` method is called.
+Triggered after `grid.remove()` is called.

 **Arguments**

 * **indices** &nbsp;&mdash;&nbsp; *array*
-  * Indices of the `Muuri.Item` instances that were succesfully removed from the muuri instance.
+  * Indices of the items that were succesfully removed.

 **Examples**